maevadevs/Rust-Developer-Foundation/02.Project-Guessing-Game/readme.md

 ## Handling Invalid Inputs

 - Avoid crashing the program on bad input
-- Ignore the input and allow user to `continue` to guess
+- Ignore the bad input and allow user to `continue` to guess

 ```rs
 let guess: u32 = match guess.trim().parse() {